 Marriott Bonvoy, the loyalty programme of Marriott Hotels, is dishing out hits after hits at the moment.
 After a sale which got you a 20% discount on Marriott gift cards, Marriott Bonvoy is out offering their latest promotion on purchased points.
-The current buy Marriott points bonus is their best deal on purchased points and presents a great opportunity.
+The current buy Marriott points bonus is one notch less than their best deal on purchased points but presents a good opportunity since the difference per point purchased is not a lot.

 Is it a good idea to buy Marriott Bonvoy points?